 Dear Parents and Guardians,

-To further expose students to opportunities, we will be taking them to Milwaukee for our annual all-expenses paid trip to the Workforce Career and Internship Fair, specifically for students of Wisconsin private colleges and universities, on February 21 (deadline to register is February 14).
-Interested students from all class years are encouraged to attend and connect with employers.
+- We are currently arranging our annual all-expenses paid trip to the Workforce Career and Internship Fair in Milwaukee on February 16, specifically for students of Wisconsin private colleges and universities.
+Interested students from all class years are encouraged to attend, network and meet 1:1 with employers.